shreystechtips/pythonbytes/projects/sudoku/README.md

 This page tells you how to do this project.
 You do not have to read it!
 You can simply start working on the project according to your thoughts.

+If you would like to see a program that already works: See sudoku_jake.py.
+This code was written by Jake VanderPlas and it has been modified a bit for pythonbytes.

 ## Overview